 2. Combine your flights within Europe

-3. Choose the cheapest time to fly to Europe in 2019
+3. Choose the cheapest time to fly to Europe

 Paris, France